veertuinc/packer-plugin-veertu-anka/README.md

 ## v3.0.0 Breaking Changes

-- In order to minimize code complexity, Anka 2.x returns json which is no longer supported by packer 3.x.
-Packer 2.x will continue to function with Anka 2.x.
+- In order to minimize code complexity, Anka 2.x returns json which is not supported by Packer Plugin for Anka 3.x.
+However, Packer Plugin for Anka 2.x will continue to function with Anka 2.x.

 ## Compatibility